Poojavpatel/dsa/README.md

 ---
 ## Bubble Sort
   > An Algorithm where the largest value bubble up to the top, one at a time
-  * In one pass, compare two values, if larger no is before smaller then swap,else continue
+  * In one pass, compare two values, if larger no is before smaller then **swap**,else continue
   * After one pass the largest value reaches the top, ie the end of array
   * Repeat for i-1
   * optimization for an nearly sorted array, count if any swaps were made in last pass, if no swaps were made the array is already sorted